 In a plate, combine rava (semolina) and rice flour.
 Lightly coat the fish with semolina (rava) and rice flour mixture for an extra crispy texture.

-Place the fish on the heated pan.
+Place the fish in the heated pan.
 Let it cook undisturbed for 2 minutes or until golden.
 Flip it gently with a wide spatula and fry on the other side until golden and cooked.
 Remove this green masala fish fry to a plate.
-Serve this goan fish fry immediately as an appetizer or a side dish with rice and curry.
+Serve this Goan fish fry immediately as an appetizer or a side dish with rice and curry.

 Video